.png)

 Director | Cinematographer

 Nick Hartanto is an Indonesian-American filmmaker based in New York.
-His short film, The Dishwasher, which he co-directed, was awarded a Special Jury Mention at Tribeca 2019 and was then acquired by HBO Max.
-His next film, Atrophy, a genre bending story about his mother’s fight to recover from a stroke, premiered at Fantasia 2021 and won Best Performance at Brooklyn Horror Film Festival.
-Also a skilled Cinematographer, he shot the Adult Swim series Hot Package.
-His commercial clients include Condé Nast Traveler, Netflix, FiveThirtyEight and Wieden+Kennedy.
-He was recently a guest speaker at the Asian American Arts Alliance Film & Media Town Hall and is currently touring festivals with his new film, Daly City, which won a Grand Jury Award and Academy Award-Qualification at Salute Your Shorts Film Festival.
+His short film, “The Dishwasher,” which he co-directed, was awarded a Special Jury Mention at Tribeca 2019 and was then acquired by HBO Max.
+His next film, “Atrophy,” a genre bending story about his mother’s fight to recover from a stroke, premiered at Fantasia 2021 and won Best Performance at Brooklyn Horror Film Festival.
+Also a skilled Cinematographer, he shot the Adult Swim series “Hot Package.“ His commercial clients include Condé Nast Traveler, Netflix, FiveThirtyEight and Wieden+Kennedy.
+He was recently a guest speaker at the Asian American Arts Alliance Film & Media Town Hall and is touring festivals with his new film, "Daly City,” which won an Academy Award-Qualification at Salute Your Shorts Film Festival making him the first Indonesian-American filmmaker to have an Oscar qualifying short.

 Cast & Crew